 Click the ‘Crop’ option.

-Hover the cursor over any part of the image’s corner to find a double-ended arrow that is curved.
+Hover the cursor over any part of the image’s corner to find a curved double-ended arrow.

 Drag accordingly – either to right or left to rectify the crooked portion.